apache/flink-ml/docs/content/docs/operators/feature/variancethresholdselector.md

 under the License.
 -->

-## Variance Threshold Selector
+## VarianceThresholdSelector

-Variance Threshold Selector is a selector that removes low-variance features.
+VarianceThresholdSelector is a selector that removes low-variance features.
 Features with a variance not greater than the varianceThreshold will be removed.
 If not set, varianceThreshold defaults to 0, which means only features with variance 0 (i.e. features that have the same value in all samples) will be removed.